maithili-k/lsg-pbs/source/pbs-jobs.rst

 17. Additional commands
  .. code-block:: console

+  qstat -f 6401   # Replace 6401 with your jobID, get details of the jobID 6401

-  qstat -u homer  # replace homer with your username, lists your jobs
+  qstat -u homer  # Replace homer with your username, lists your jobs

-  qdel 6401       # replace 6401 with your jobID, cancels your submitted job
+  qdel 6401       # Replace 6401 with your jobID, cancels your submitted job

   qstat           # List all the running/queued jobs in the cluster

+  pbsnodes        # List all running jobs per worker node and core

 18. **Walltime** For how long will the sysem wait to run your job?
 Specify the maximum job walltime in hh:mm:ss in wrapper.sh
  .. code-block:: console